 We know that the changing realities of the biomedical workforce place faculty in a difficult position.
 Many mentors wish to support their trainees as they consider and explore their career options, but have limited time and tools to do so.
-We would like to understand the challenges, needs and concerns of UCSF faculty, and we are building tools and resources to support them in their roles as mentors.
+We would like to understand the challenges, needs and concerns of UCSF faculty, and together with our faculty partners, we are building tools and resources to support them in their roles as mentors.

-Q: Is this program allowing for time spent on career activities as dictated by the NIH?
+Does participation in the MIND Program qualify as time spent on career development activities for my trainees, as dictated by the NIH?